liamgcollins/liamgcollins.github.io/_pages/projects.md

 Class project for COS 511, Spring 2019, Princeton University
 We investigate the interpretable gradients phenomenon for robustly-trained CNNs and fully connected NNs, and provide theoretical explanation for interpretable gradients in a modified Bernoulli model. -->

+*Conference Reviewer*

-AISTATS 2020 Reviewer
+AISTATS 2020

-ICML 2020 Reviewer
+ICML 2020